FYamazaki/CarND-Capstone/README.md

 dense_6 (Dense)               | (None, 3)       | 771

 ### Discussion
 I originally started VM on windows10 with simulator.
 But when I turn on Camera, the car started going off.
 So I switched to native Ubuntu 16.0.
 Then I started working on traffic light detection.
 At the beginning, I tried to train whole image (800x600) by LeNet, but it didn't learn well.
 So I decided to use object detection first.
 I compared YOLO with SSD(Tensorflow Object Detection API), and YOLO (darknet) is slower than SSD.
 Then I decided to use SSD.
 Now it works.
 But this process is heavey on my poor laptop.
 So, I call traffic light detection ony every 5th camera image.
 If  I increase more, then car cannot stop at red light.
 I wanted to work on more powerfull machine.
-Now it barely works, but if the car runs more track, it eventually goes of the track.
+Now it barely works, but if the car runs more track and CPU get hotter, it eventually goes of the track.
 I want to retrain SSD, but I gave up, because I need to create training data.

 ### Usage